-Earlier this month, I got a request from a manager in town asking if I could randomly select 150 people from a membership list.
-No darts allowed.
+Recently, I got a request from our city manager asking if I could randomly select 150 people from a list of names.
 I think the purpose was to do a survey, but maybe it was to select contest winners.
 I didn’t ask.
 In this tutorial, I’ll show you how to generate random numbers in Excel.
 Includes an extra function if you’re a Microsoft 365 subscriber.

-While I’m sure other software programs have a randomize function, I chose Excel since that was the file format for this membership list.
-If you want to get technical, I’m really dealing with pseudorandom numbers.
-But for my purposes, I wasn’t worried about the differences.
+While other software programs have a random number generator, I chose Microsoft Excel because that was the source file format I received.
+If you want to get technical, I’m really dealing with pseudo-random number.
+For my purposes, I wasn’t worried about the differences.

 Excel’s RAND and RANDBETWEEN Function

-Personally, I prefer whole numbers which is why I opted to use another Excel Math & Trig function called RANDBETWEEN.
+I prefer a random integer or whole numbers, so I chose another Excel Math & Trig function called RANDBETWEEN.
 You may need to install the Analysis Toolpak add-in.

-With either function, I can add a column to my spreadsheet and create a random value for each row alongside the member’s name.
+I can add a spreadsheet column with either Excel function and create a random value for each row alongside the person’s name.
 That column can then be used to sort the list.

-In the instructions below, I’ve started with a chronological list of US presidents and wish to randomly select 5 based on the smallest value of a random number I’ll create.
+In the instructions below, I’ve started with a random list of US presidents and wish to randomly select 5 based on the smallest value of a random number I’ll create.

 - Open your Excel spreadsheet.

-- Add a column for the Random number.
+- Add a column for Order in Column A.

-The main point to remember about using either function is to turn off Excel’s automatic recalculation.
+The main point to remember about using either randomizer function is to turn off Excel’s automatic recalculation.
 Otherwise, having the random number in Excel update each time you open the worksheet is too easy.
-If that poses a problem, you can copy the Random column to a new column and use Paste Special and Values.
-You’ll no longer have the underlying formula.
+If that poses a problem, copy the Random column to a new one and use Paste Special Values.
+However, you’ll no longer have the underlying formula.

 RANDBETWEEN poses another issue if you use small values.
-As example, I first used =RANDBETWEEN(1,50) figuring the range was larger than the number of presidents.
-I soon discovered it produced duplicate values.
+For example, I first used =RANDBETWEEN(1,50), figuring the range was larger than the number of presidents.
+However, I soon discovered it produced duplicate number values.

-Although my original task was to randomly select 150 names from an Excel spreadsheet, you can use these functions elsewhere.
-You could create a spreadsheet with a bunch of nice things to do for others and create your “Random Act of Kindness” list.
+Although my original task was to select 150 names from an Excel spreadsheet, you can use these Excel functions elsewhere for all sorts of tasks.